DJanoskova/CSS-NoCode-Editor/README.md

 ### Reactivity

-If you want two-way binding on your editor, for a state that's also being changed externally, use the _reactive_ prop, which is _false_ by default for performance reasons
+If you want two-way binding for your editor, for a state that's also being changed externally, use the _reactive_ prop, which is _false_ by default for performance reasons

 ```typescript jsx
 import { useState } from 'react';